domino-clj/domino/README.md

 (domino.core/trigger-events ctx [:increment-total])
 ```

 This wraps up everything you need to know to start using Domino.
-You can see a more detailed example using Domino with Reagent [here](https://domino-clj.github.io/demo).
+You can see a more detailed example using Domino with re-frame [here](https://domino-clj.github.io/demo).

 ## Possible Use Cases